swannodette/swannodette.github.com/_posts/2015-02-19-transit-js-caching.md

 ```

 This should put a smile on your face.
 The second time we see a cached
 value we emit the `"cache"` tagged value.
-The third time we emit the
+The third time we emit, the
-standard Transit key caching kicks and we get a very succinct
+standard Transit key caching kicks in and we get a very succinct
 representation.

 What about reading this back out?